HTC One X: Display

 The One X features a 4.7 in 1,280x720 pixel (RGB matrix) Super LCD 2 display, with a pixel density of 312 pixels per inch, covered by a single pane of Corning Gorilla Glass 2.0.

 Battery

 The One X features a 1,800 mAh battery.
-For the One series, HTC spent thousands of man hours on a Battery Stamina Boost Project due to general consumer complaints about the notably poor battery life of previous HTC devices.
-HTC researched "the SoC, networking, display, operating system and preloaded applications" in order to improve battery life.
+For the One series, HTC spent thousands of person-hours on a Battery Stamina Boost Project due to general consumer complaints about the notably poor battery life of previous HTC devices.
+HTC researched "the SoC, networking, display, operating system and preloaded applications" to improve battery life.